timfreund/monokube/README.md

 `./venv/bin/activate` followed by `ansible all -a w` to test a command.
 There's a README.md in the ansible directory with more information.

+If you want to keep tabs on your hosts while you work, check out:
+`./metrics/start-influxdata-sandbox.sh` and make sure to install `telegraf` on the nodes.
+(It's included in the ./ansible/playbooks/bootstrap.yml playbook)

 Now do what you need to do to test a Kubernetes installation.

 Once you're done, you can run `./monokube-destroy.sh`.